polybar/polybar-scripts/polybar-scripts/isrunning-service/README.md

 # Script: isrunning-service

 A script that shows if a systemd service is running.
+It uses `journalctl` to get realtime output.

 ## Configuration